 Second, manufacturing will never employ very many people, and thus cannot support big city populations.
 The size of the creative class is also limited by opportunities to create value--there aren't that many of them.
 Most people will work in the service sector, from which they will earn some share of the return from manufacturing.
-I've written two books about the ultimate service--prostitution--which I predict will be (and already is) a growth industry.

 And finally, it is possible for a few cities to beat the odds.
 New York and San Francisco both have successful hipster economies, despite no manufacturing of note.
 New York thrives on finance (and will continue to do so, new financial centers notwithstanding), fashion, art, and retailing.
 I have posted elsewhere about what I think is New York's golden opportunity for additive manufacturing, but we can all dream.
 It probably won't happen.
 Still, New York is not dying in the way Mr. Kotkin seems to indicate.
 Likewise, the Bay Area survives on software.
 Boston and Pittsburgh live on eds and meds.